bstarynk/lev404cgi/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+#### installation instructions:

+The last dozen lines of the lev404.cc file gives compilation instructions (e.g. for GNU/Linux/Debian); you should get a lev404.cgi file.

 Then configure your web server to run that CGI for 404 Not-found errors.
 With Lighttpd, put lines like the following into your lighttpd.conf